0Mysterio0/ArcadeProject1.1/README.md

 This was still not very efficient code and we still faced a lot of issues.
 The problem with the fruit/coin fruit system was that on each update, we had problems with splitting.
 Initially, the locations for each of the sprites (the fruit and the coin fruit) were set equal to each other.
 However, the respawn locations of each fruit were randomized once they hit the ground.
-Oddly, certain fruits and coins would split on the update, while others remained tied.
-We weren't able to find a pattern as to why this occurred and it was a bit of a mystery.
 Once again, we also had trouble with the fruits interacting with each other.
 When the fruit coins stacked, they only interacted with the player, causing them to stack in front of each other instead of on top of each other.
 We attempted to make different movement functions for each fruit and fruit coin depending on their location in the order, so it would update and follow the fruit before it.
 However,